nsarno/storm/README.md

 Storm is a REST API to setup & execute HTTP load simulation.

+Example use cases:
+- Simulating user traffic on a staging application.
+- Load testing

 **Example use cases**

 - Simulate heavy traffic to test your application stability